-The SAG Facilitation Team1 appreciates the good faith participation by the majority of interested SAG participants in the Planning Process, which included an extensive discussion of energy efficiency program and planning issues and exchange of ideas and information.
-While the Planning Process required significant time and effort, it yielded substantive benefits that have not been fully realized in prior EE Plan litigations.
-In addition, the resulting consensus is "best in class" nationwide.
-Based on inquiry and best practices research, no other state's planning processes have yielded full settlement between key non-financially interested parties and Program Administrators.
-The scope of collaboration and resulting broad stipulations is a testament to effective processes, working relationships and results that have been achieved over the past eight years in the IL EE SAG.
-Table 1 below compares the benefits of a collaborative process to litigation.
+While the SAG Portfolio Planning Process required significant time and effort, as documented herein, it yielded substantive benefits that did not result from prior EE Plan litigations.
+In addition, the resulting consensus is unprecedented nationwide.
+Based on inquiry and best practices research, no other state's planning processes have yielded full settlement with four Program Administrators prior to EE Plan filing between key non-financially interested parties and Program Administrators.
+The scope of collaboration and resulting broad stipulations is a testament to effective processes, working relationships and results that have been achieved over the past eight years in the IL EE SAG, despite operating in a political climate that is increasingly hostile, fractious, partisan and deadlocked.